 Note 11 - Stock-based Compensation

-The Corporation currently maintains its existing Share Option Plan and 2015 Stock Incentive Plan (2015 SIP).
-Effective June 1, 2021 no further grants will be made under the Share Option Plan or 2015 SIP, though existing grants under the Share Option Plan will remain in effect in accordance with their terms.
+The Company currently maintains its existing Share Option Plan and 2015 Stock Incentive Plan (“2015 SIP”).
+Effective June 1, 2021, no further grants will be made under the Share Option Plan or 2015 SIP, though existing grants under the Share Option Plan will remain in effect in accordance with their terms.

-Stock option transactions for the six months ended June 30, 2021 and June 30, 2020, are summarized as follows:
+Stock option transactions for the nine months ended September 30, 2022, and September 30, 2021, are summarized as follows:

-As of June 30, 2021, there was $9.34 million of total unrecognized compensation cost related to non-vested stock options, which is expected to be recognized over an estimated weighted-average period of 1.73 years.
+As of September 30, 2022, there was $3.99 million of total unrecognized compensation cost related to non-vested stock options, which is expected to be recognized over an estimated weighted-average period of 1.5 years.
+As of September 30, 2022, total compensation cost not yet recognized related to grants under the ESPP was approximately $4 thousand, which is expected to be recognized over four months.

 The Company uses historical data to estimate the expected dividend yield and expected volatility of its common shares in determining the fair value of stock options.
 The expected life of the options represents the estimated length of time the options are expected to remain outstanding.